edurange/edurange-flask-docs/docs/instructor/installation.md

 ## EDURange Installation

-This is a step by step walkthrough for instructors on how to install the new EDURange application on a new Ubuntu operating system.
+This is a step by step walkthrough for instructors on how to install the EDURange application on the Ubuntu operating system.

  1. If you have not already, install pip3 using
  		`sudo apt install python3-pip`